LJ-JASON-Y/hello-world-/README.md

  # hello-world-
-the repository is used for CSCI3251 workshop6 this is the feature branch
+the repository is used for CSCI3251 workshop6 this is the feature branch hello,I am Yang Longji at CUHK CSE.